 If you visit Vienna in the winter, don’t miss the flamboyant Christmas markets (Christkindlmarkt).
 Roasted chestnuts, sweet-smelling mulled wine, gingerbread, and Bratwurst are just a few delicacies available in a Viennese Weihnachtsmarkt.

 What To See

 No trip to Vienna is complete without a visit to the city’s most famous museums and palaces.
-Usually, entrance is quite expensive, but the same Vienna card you’ll get discounts at more than 200 venues in town, including the Schonbrunn Palace, the Hofburg Palace, the iconic Ferris wheel (Riesenrad), featured in The Third Man movie, and more.
+Usually, entrance is quite expensive, but with the same Vienna card you’ll get discounts at more than 200 venues in town, including the Schonbrunn Palace, the Hofburg Palace or the iconic Ferris wheel (Riesenrad), featured in The Third Man movie

 Moreover, it would be a shame to leave The City of Music without attending a concert, or at least admiring the street musicians in the charming Inner Stadt.
 However, for a truly amazing experience we recommend you to try the Staatsoper.
 You’ll have the chance to see some of the world’s greatest singers including the famous Vienna Philharmonic for only 3 Euro.
 Intrigued?
 Well, apparently, the expensive tickets (120 Euro) are for those who want to sit down, otherwise prices vary between 3 and 4 Euro.

 Top free attractions in Vienna include the impressive St. Stephen’s Cathedral (Stephansdom), the Prater (you’ll have to pay for the rides, though), the Stadtpark and the Naschmarkt – the city’s greatest open-air market.